JohnAPedagogy/ProgressiveStudentHackathon/README.md

 ## Progressive Student Manager (PSM) Use Case Model

-The use case diagram for the PSM describes the features that we are aiming to develop with this project.
-The use case diagram is as follows:
+The use case diagram for the PSM illustrated below describes the overall features developed.
 ![PSM Use Case Diagram](UseCaseHackathon.png)

 ## Database Design